João Maria of Orléans-Braganza: Later life and legacy

 João retired to Paraty on the west coast of the state of Rio de Janeiro.
 When he settled there in the 1960s, it was a 400 year-old town, surrounded by forest in a national park, wedged on the bay of Ilha Grande between Rio de Janeiro and São Paulo.
 It lacked even an access road, and its isolation between two giant cities preserved its culture, history and pristine nature.
 He built a fazenda there of 500 hectares, which remains the family seat and a domain integral to the Paraty community.
 He died in 2005 at the age of 88 in Rio de Janeiro.

-In October 2018, João's son Prince Joazinho, grandson Dom João Filipe de Orléans e Bragança, and great-grandson João António attended the grand opening of the "Aeroporto Municipal Principe D. João de Orleans e Bragança" in Paraty, the family having donated much of the land for the hangars and runway.
+In October 2018, João's son Prince Dom Joaozinho, grandson Dom João Filipe de Orléans e Bragança, and great-grandson João António attended the grand opening of the "Aeroporto Municipal Principe D. João de Orleans e Bragança" in Paraty, the family having donated much of the land for the hangars and runway.